Tensor decompositions for learning latent variable models: Introduction

 \subsection{Contributions}

-This work observes that a number of important and well-studied latent variable models---including Gaussian mixture models, hidden Markov models, and Latent Dirichlet allocation---share a certain structure in their low-order moments, and this permits certain tensor decomposition approaches to parameter estimation.
+In this work, we observe that a number of important and well-studied latent variable models---including Gaussian mixture models, hidden Markov models, and Latent Dirichlet allocation---share a certain structure in their low-order moments, and this permits certain tensor decomposition approaches to parameter estimation.
 In particular, this decomposition can be viewed as a natural generalization of the singular value decomposition for matrices.

-While much of this (or similar) structure was implicit in several previous works~\cite{Chang96,MR06,HKZ12,AHK12,SpectralLDA,HK13-mog}, here we make the decomposition explicit under a unified framework.
+While much of this (or similar) structure was implicit in several previous works~\citep{Chang96,MR06,HKZ12,AHK12,SpectralLDA,HK13-mog}, here we make the decomposition explicit under a unified framework.
 Specifically, we express the observable moments as sums of rank-one terms, and reduce the parameter estimation task to the problem of extracting a symmetric orthogonal decomposition of a symmetric tensor derived from these observable moments.
 The problem can then be solved by a variety of approaches, including fixed-point and variational methods.